R-H-101/News-Category-Classification-Project/README.md

 1. **Text Cleaning:** Removed headers, footers, and quotes.
 2. **Feature Extraction (Traditional ML):**
    - TF-IDF vectorization with 5,000 features (unigrams and bigrams).
+     - TF-IDF stands for Term Frequency-Inverse Document Frequency.
+It's a statistical measure that evaluates how important a word is to a document in a collection or corpus.
+Words that appear frequently in a document but rarely in other documents get high scores.
+Common words ("the", "and", "is") get low scores because they appear everywhere
    - Chi-squared feature selection (top 1,000 features).
+     - It's a statistical test that measures the dependence between a feature and the class label.
+Features that are highly dependent on the class are selected.
+If a word appears much more frequently in one category than others, it's probably important for classification.
 3. **Neural Network Preparation:**
    - Tokenization with a vocabulary size of 10,000.
    - Sequence padding/truncation to 500 tokens.